RomanAYakunin/Kaggle_Google_-_American_Sign_Language_Fingerspelling_Recognition/README.md

 ## Summary

-The code in this project was used to develop the models I submitted to Google's American Sign Laanguage Fingerspelling Recognition competition on Kaggle, which ranked in the top 4.71% of submissions, qualifying for a silver placement.
+The code in this project was used to develop the models I submitted to Google's American Sign Language Fingerspelling Recognition competition on Kaggle, which ranked in the top 4.71% of submissions, qualifying for a silver placement.

 ## Project Structure